jadilorenzo/obsidian-writing/A Great Day on The Mountain - Draft 3.md

 One by one, each of us lost at least one of our skis and came tumbling to a halt, the skis pertly deciding to continue the descent without their owners.

+One by one, each of us lost control, Our skis continue the descent with out us.
+, though managing to avoid crashing into any trees.

 When we finally reached the bottom, though the descent was harrowing, the calamity of my whole family tumbling down a hill together had me laughing so hard that the lift operator wondered if I was hurt.
 If I feared the steep slope, this episode might have been the end of my skiing adventures.
 Instead, it's a cherished memory.

 Challenges are inevitable, like steep places on a ski slope.
 They aren’t obstacles; they are opportunities in disguise.